 The wooden roller coaster, Gwazi, closed back in 2015, but it's roaring back to life this year as Iron Gwazi.
 It's set to become North America's tallest hybrid coaster, as well as the world's fastest and steepest hybrid coaster.

 Thrill-seekers will also enjoy SheiKra, a floorless 200-foot tall dive coaster that plummets you down at a 90-degree angle.
 On Cheetah Hunt, you reach top speeds of 60 mph, just like the fastest land animal it's named after.
 You really can’t miss park favorites Kumba and Montu, either.

 Not to say that the tadpoles are entirely left out.
-In addition to family-friendly rides, like Sand Serpent and Cobra’s Curse, kids can climb through the Treetop Trails of Jungala or explore Sesame Street Safari of Fun, which includes several kiddie rides, water play areas and a bounce zone.
-You can also catch live entertainment shows, watch upbeat and energetic ice-skating performances in Turn It Up! or travel back in time and listen to classic 50s and 60s songs in Rock a Doo Wop.
+In addition to family-friendly rides, such as Sand Serpent and Cobra’s Curse, kids can explore Sesame Street Safari of Fun, which includes several kiddie rides, water play areas and a bounce zone.
+The Jungala area of the park offers a second play area for the tadpoles, but it's temporarily closed.